Expert to speak on efforts to save the Ozark Chinquapin

-Special speaker Steve Bost will be discussing "Saving the Chinquapin" at the East Ozarks Audubon Society meeting taking place Tuesday, May 17 at the Farmington Public Library, 101 N. A St.
+Special speaker Steve Bost will be discussing "Saving the Chinquapin" at the East Ozarks Audubon Society meeting taking place Tuesday at the Farmington Public Library, 101 N. A Street.

 A social time begins at 6:30 p.m., with the program starting at 7 p.m.
 This event is free and open to the public.